Vaginal cancer and vulvar cancer

 - Comfortable surroundings.
 Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients — based on their treatment regimen — can receive chemotherapy outdoors.

-- Support services for the whole person.
+- Support for your whole being.
 Our comprehensive cancer support services range from helping patients minimize the side effects of treatment to coping with the emotional and psychological effects of diagnosis and treatment.
+Our breast cancer survivorship clinic also pulls together a range of resources specially designed to help survivors after treatment ends.
+View all of our gynecologic cancer support groups in our event calendar.

 VAGINAL CANCER AND VULVAR CANCER